radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 This feature specification describes:

 * Granting and revoking permission to users to perform Radius administrative actions at the control-plane level and tenant level
-* Granting and revoking permission to users to perform create, read, update, delete actions on resources and resource groups
+* Granting and revoking permission to users to perform create, read, update, delete actions on resources and resource groups including applications, user-defined resource types, environments, and recipe registrations
 * Granting and revoking permission to users to associate resources between resource groups

 ### Non-goals (out of scope)